gboeing/ppde642/syllabus/readme.md

   - 100 points: mini-lecture
   - 100 points: final presentation
   - 200 points: final project
-  - 100 points: active participation in classroom
+  - 100 points: active participation in classroom and on Slack

 Assignments must be submitted via Blackboard by 23:59 pacific time on their due date.
 Late assignment submissions will be deducted 20% per day.
 Late final project submissions will not be accepted or graded.
 It is your responsibility to ensure that all submissions have gone through, so please visually confirm successful submission in the system.